dasarpai/old.dasarpai.github.io/_dsblog/2023-08-21-Comprehensive-Glossary-of-LLM.md

 **Decoder:** When we want to predicting next word from previous words, this is called decoding.
 It is a kind of Transformer.
 GPT transformer is Decoder transformer.

 **Encoder-Decoder:** When we want to predicting corresponding word in language 2 from a parallel sentence in language 1.
 This is called encoding-decoing.
 This is also cal sequence2sequence or seq2seq task.
 This kind of transformer is called encoder-decoder transformer.

+## AI Experiments

+**What is playground mode in Colab?:** Playground mode is essentially just a pre-configured notebook that’s optimized for quick experimentation.
+Colaboratory sets up a Python environment with a bunch of commonly-used machine learning libraries already installed, including TensorFlow, Scikit-learn, and PyTorch.
+If somebody shares code with you need not to worry about pip install.
+Just run the code.
+Without configuration or pip install, code will run.
+Nothing can be saved in playground mode.
+[More...](https://saturncloud.io/blog/what-is-playground-mode-in-googles-colaboratory/)

+## NLP Tasks Types and NLP Tasks
+- Single-sentence tasks like CoLA and SST-2
+- Similarity and paraphrasing tasks like MRPC, STS-B and QQP
+- Natural language inference tasks MNLI, QNLI, RTE and WNLI

+## GLUE
+General Language Understanding Evaluation (GLUE) benchmark is a collection of resources for training, evaluating, and analyzing natural language understanding systems.

+- It is a benchmark of nine tasks
+- Each task has corresponding dataset.
+- Dataset and task both are known by the same name.
+= These are sentence or sentence-pair language understanding tasks
+- It is built on established existing datasets and selected to cover a diverse range of dataset sizes, text genres, and degrees of difficulty.
+- A diagnostic dataset **designed to evaluate and analyze model performance** with respect to a wide range of linguistic phenomena found in natural language
+- A **public leaderboard for tracking performance** on the benchmark and a dashboard for visualizing the performance of models on the diagnostic set.

+## Single Sentence Tasks

+### CoLA
+This is single sentence NLP task.
+CoLA or Corpus of Linguistic Acceptability.
+The corresponding dataset consists of English acceptability judgments drawn from books and journal articles on linguistic theory.
+The goal of the CoLA task is to assess a model's ability to determine whether a given sentence is grammatically and semantically correct or not.
+Given a sentence, the task is to predict whether the sentence is linguistically acceptable or if it contains grammatical errors or awkward phrasing that makes it unacceptable.
+"Matthews correlation coefficient" is used to measure this task.
+It's value range between -1 to 1.

+### SST2
+This is single sentence NLP task.
+SST-2 The Stanford Sentiment Treebank.
+The corresponding dataset consists of sentences from movie reviews and human annotations of their sentiment.
+The task is to predict the sentiment of a given sentence.
+Accuracy is metrics.

+## Similarity and Paraphrase Tasks

+### MRPC
+The Microsoft Research Paraphrase Corpus [Dolan2005].
+A corpus of sentence pairs automatically extracted from online news sources, with human annotations for whether the sentences in the pair are semantically equivalent.
+Acc and F1 score are metrics.

+### QQP
+QQP The Quora Question Pairs.
+It is a collection of question pairs from the community question-answering website Quora.
+The task is to determine whether a pair of questions are semantically equivalent.
+It is a paraphrasing task.
+Acc and F1 score are metrics.

+### STS-B
+The Semantic Textual Similarity [Cer2017] dataset is a collection of sentence pairs drawn from news headlines, video and image captions, and natural language inference data.
+Each pair is human-annotated with a similarity score from 1 to 5.
+Pearson and Spearman correlation coefficients metrics are used to measure the task performance.

+## Inference Tasks

+### MNLI
+The Multi-Genre Natural Language Inference Corpus [Williams2018].
+A crowdsourced collection of sentence pairs with textual entailment annotations.
+Given a premise sentence and a hypothesis sentence, the task is to predict whether the premise entails the hypothesis (entailment), contradicts the hypothesis (contradiction), or neither (neutral).
+The premise sentences are gathered from ten different sources, including transcribed speech, fiction, and government reports.
+Matched, Unmatched Accuracy is metrics.

+### QNLI
+The Question-Answering Natural Language Inference Dataset [Rajpurkar2016].
+It consists of question-paragraph pair.
+Where one of the sentences in the paragraph (drawn from Wikipedia) contains the answer to the corresponding question (written by an annotator).
+The task is to determine whether the context sentence contains the answer to the question.
+Accuracy is metrics.

+### RTE
+The Recognizing Textual Entailment (RTE) dataset come from a series of annual textual entailment challenges.
+Two classes are entailment, not_entailment.
+Accuracy is metrics.
+RTE1 [Dagan2006], RTE2 [Bar2006], RTE3 [Giampiccolo2007], and RTE5 [Bentivogli2009].

+### WNLI
+The Winograd Schema Challenge [Levesque2011] is a reading comprehension task in which a system must read a sentence with a pronoun and select the referent of that pronoun from a list of choices.
+The examples are manually constructed to foil simple statistical methods: Each one is contingent on contextual information provided by a single word or phrase in the sentence.
+Accuracy is metrics.

+## NLP Tasks Based on Granularity
+- Coarse-Grained Categories
+	- Lexical Semantics
+	- Predicate-Argument Structure
+	- Logic
+	- Knowledge
+- Fine-Grained Categories
+	- Lexical Entailment, Morphological Negation, Factivity, Symmetry/Collectivity, Redundancy, Named Entities, Quantifiers
+	- Core Arguments, Prepositional Phrases, Ellipsis/Implicits, Anaphora/Coreference Active/Passive, Nominalization, Genitives/Partitives, Datives, Relative Clauses,
+	Coordination Scope, Intersectivity, Restrictivity
+	- Negation, Double Negation, Intervals/Numbers, Conjunction, Disjunction, Conditionals, Universal, - Existential, Temporal, Upward Monotone, Downward Monotone, Non-Monotone
+	- Common Sense, World Knowledge

+## BIG-Bench
+BIG-Bench is a collaborative benchmark intended to probe large language models and extrapolate their future capabilities.
+It is a diverse evaluation suite that focuses on tasks believed to be beyond the capabilities of current language models.
+[214 tasks](https://dasarpai.com/dsblog/nlp-tasks#214-nlp-tasks-from-big-benchmark) included in BIG-bench are summarized by keyword.